How we work in emergencies

 Every year, CARE responds to emergencies and disasters that affect the lives of millions of people around the world.

-With emergency-response experts on the ground in over 60 countries — 95% of them citizens of those countries, with local knowledge and expertise — we provide emergency food, relief supplies, water, sanitation, shelter, health care and livelihoods support to people in need.
+With emergency-response experts on the ground in over 60 countries — 95% of them citizens of those countries, with local knowledge and expertise — we provide emergency food, water, sanitation, shelter, health care and livelihoods support to people in need.

 After people’s immediate needs are met, we stay on to support affected people and communities to rebuild their lives and livelihoods.